-No matter how healthy your business score gets, banks and other financial institutions still consider your personal credit score when you apply for a small business loan.
+No matter how healthy your business score gets, banks and other financial institutions still consider your personal credit score when you apply for a long term small business loan.
 Think of it this way – if you hired a professional driving instructor, you’d check their personal driving record to ensure they had not incurred moving violations.

 As with your business credit score paying your bills on time makes the biggest impact.
 Two main scoring systems exist: the FICO score and the VantageScore.
 Both scores range from 300 to 850.
 The higher the score, the better.

 In addition to making on time payments, you can improve your credit scores by avoiding common mistakes.
 It’s a mistake to:

 - have a high outstanding balance.
 That means you’re carrying a large debt.

 - overutilize credit.
 If you use too much of your available revolving credit, it hurts your score.
 Keep utilization under 10 percent.

 - ignore your credit report.
 Obtain your annual free copy and check it thoroughly.